The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 Here are confidence-building strategies you can employ with your new hires:

 - Recognize strengths and weaknesses – Be objective in telling them about their skills and the areas where they need to improve.
 Your honest insights can help them in learning to trust in their capabilities.

 - Assign stretch tasks – Give your new hires challenging tasks incrementally.
 By providing constructive feedback, you can help them build their skills and learn new ones.

 - Help your employees through mistakes – Even the slightest error can be discouraging.
-That is why you need to guide them in realizing and analyzing their inaccuracies and oversight.
+That is why you must guide them in realizing and analyzing their inaccuracies and oversights.

-- Celebrate success – An outstanding performance can come far and in between, but when your team exhibits a meritorious performance, be the first to raise the hat and seize the moment.
-Acknowledge and thank everyone for their individual contribution.
+- Celebrate success – An outstanding performance can come far and in between, but when your team exhibits a respectable performance, be the first to raise the hat and seize the moment.
+Acknowledge and thank everyone for their contribution.

 All of these apply to all types of onboarding processes.
-Whether it is remote onboarding, in-person onboarding, or corporate onboarding, the rules are basically the same.
+The rules are the same, Whether it is remote, in-person, or corporate onboarding.

 For new remote employees, it is best to foster a sense of belongingness because these people are more likely to be stricken by the impostor syndrome, where they feel isolated and do not know where to turn for questions and feedback.

 You need to combat this sense of loneliness in your remote workers.
 Encourage collaboration among new employees to grow and learn together.
 Designate mentors to whom your employees can go with their questions.

 As your new hires learn the fundamentals of their new position, you have that unique opportunity to make a meaningful first impression with them.